 Notes on Musicality

-Tango challenges our multi-tasking ability.
-Among all tasks in tango dancing, listening to music must take precedence.
-We dance music, not steps.
-Don't pay attention only to the movements and neglect the music.
-Instead, try to express the music and let the music lead you to dance.
+Tango challenges our multi-tasking abilities.
+Among all the tasks in tango dancing, listening to the music must take precedence.
+We dance to the music, not to steps.
+Avoid focusing solely on movements and neglecting the music.
+Instead, strive to express the music with your steps and let the music guide your dance.

 Be calm and unhurried.
-If you miss a beat, wait for the next.
-Take time to finish the step and don't rush to chase the beat.
-Don't be hesitant to suspend, pause and dance in slow motion when music tells you to do so.
+If you miss a beat, wait for the next one.
+Take your time to complete each step—don’t rush to catch up with the beat.
+Embrace holding, pausing, and moving in slow motion when the music calls for it.

-Tango music is quadruple time.
-It has four beats in each measure, counted as 1, 2, 3, 4.
-The first and third beats are downbeats, and the second and fourth beats are upbeats.
-We normally step on the downbeat, but there are many possibilities.
-For example, you can step on both downbeat and upbeat, or pause to skip a few beats, or take two steps on one beat, etc.
+Tango music is in quadruple time, with four beats in each measure: 1, 2, 3, 4.
+The first and third beats are downbeats, while the second and fourth are upbeats.
+Typically, dancers step on the downbeat, but many variations exist.
+For example, you can step on both downbeats and upbeats, pause to skip a few beats, or take two steps on one beat.

-A common rhythmic pattern is slow-quick-quick, stepping on 1 -, 3, 4.
-Another is quick-quick-slow, stepping on 1, 2, 3 -.
-A less common but still often used pattern is quick-slow-quick, stepping on 1, 2 -, 4.
-Tango music is often played as 1-and, 2-and, 3-and, 4-and rather than 1, 2, 3, 4, giving you the option to step on the subdivision "and" as well, i.e., making two steps in the duration of one beat.
+Common rhythmic patterns include slow-quick-quick, stepping on 1 -, 3, 4; quick-quick-slow, stepping on 1, 2, 3 -; and the less common quick-slow-quick, stepping on 1, 2 -, 4.
+Tango music is often counted as 1-and, 2-and, 3-and, 4-and rather than 1, 2, 3, 4, giving you the option to step on the subdivision "and," allowing for two steps within one beat’s duration.

-Tango steps can be divided into two groups: that of featured steps, such as the forward step in front ocho, the rock step in ocho cortado, and that of ancillary steps, such as pivot, hip rotation, weight change, collection, unwinding and embellishment, etc. Beginners tend to focus only on the featured steps and overlook ancillary actions.
+Tango steps can be grouped into featured steps, such as the forward step in front ocho or the rock step in ocho cortado, and ancillary actions, such as pivots, hip rotations, weight changes, collections, unwinding, and embellishments.
+Beginners often focus on featured steps, neglecting ancillary actions.
 They may be able to step on the beat, but their pivot, hip rotation, cross, weight change and embellishments are often made too slow or too hasty.
-Experienced dancers are able to handle music in an exquisite way that every detail of the sequence meets the rhythm, melody, tempo and mood of music perfectly.
-Only in such a way dancing tango becomes a real treat.
+However, experienced dancers handle the music with finesse, ensuring every detail of their sequences aligns with the rhythm, melody, tempo, and mood, elevating the dance to an art form.

 Dancing to music involves not only timing steps but timing the motions of the body as well.
 The foot must land on the beat, but the motion of the body continues until the other foot lands on the next beat.
 This motion of the body between two steps is called cadencia, which can be enhanced by increasing the motion of the body.
-It feels like riding back and forth on a swing.
+It feels akin to riding a swing.
 Cadencia increases the sensual pleasure of the dance.
 The ability to do cadencia is one of the things that mark a good dancer.

-Tango music has a rhythm that is masculine - robust, forceful, rigid, steady and predictable, and a melody that is feminine - soft, fluid, sentimental, beautiful and moody, reflecting the two sexes in the dance.
-Dancing tango, you need to imagine that you are playing the music with your body.
+Tango music reflects duality: its rhythm is masculine—robust, forceful, and steady; its melody is feminine—fluid, expressive, and moody, akin to the two sexes in the dance.
+Visualize playing the music with your body.
 The man and the woman are different instruments.
 Each with its unique sound, expresses a different mood.
-Both are indispensable and irreplaceable, and they must complement each other and collaborate harmoniously in order to create a beautiful tango.
-(See The Characteristics of Classic Tango.)
+Both are indispensable and irreplaceable, and they must complement each other and collaborate harmoniously in order to create a beautiful tango (see The Characteristics of Classic Tango).

-A piece of music is made up of many phrases and movements.
-Some of which are shorter or longer, others are slower or faster, and they express different emotions - nostalgic, sorrowful, romantic, affectionate, joyous, etc. Dancing to music implies dancing to the changing mood of the music.
-A qualified dancer steps on the beat.
-An excellent dancer dances to the mood of the music.
+Music comprises phrases and movements, each expressing varying emotions—nostalgia, sorrow, romance, or joy.
+Dancing to music implies dancing to the changing mood of the music.
+A qualified dancer steps on the beat; an exceptional dancer dances to the mood of the music.

 Too many students pay too much attention to steps rather than musicality, but what is invisible is more important than what is visible.
-Steps are tools you use to express music.
-It is your musicality that decides the quality of your dance.
+Steps are tools to express music; it is your musicality that defines the quality of your dance.
 Musicality is an art only few have mastered.
 Unless you master it you can’t achieve excellence.

 No comments: